This post may contain affiliate links. Please read my affiliate policy.

 • Use at least one frozen fruit to make the smoothie cold or serve over ice.

-• Can chop and steam carrots to make them easier to blend, or leave them raw.
+• Using steam carrots make it easier to blend, or you can also leave them raw.
+Either way, the right smoothie blenders make it quick and easy.

 Nutrition